Digital Transformation For Automotive Manufacturers And Suppliers

-- Establish a strategy for digital transformation.
+Establish a strategy for digital transformation.
 Start with a classic Simon Sinek’s ‘Why?’
 What is the goal, why are you doing that in the first place?

-- Establish measurable targets you want to achieve.
+Establish measurable targets you want to achieve.
 Revenue growth, cut costs, etc.

-- Work on organisational structure.
+Work on organisational structure.
 Remember that ‘digital’ in the sentence does not equal a perpetuum mobile machine.
 Digital can’t act as a replacement for human employees – it’s a tool.
 That means humans have to work it.
 How do you organize work around new tools is up to your needs and internal expertise coming from the people.
 Regardless of having a separate digital unit or embedding digital solutions in an already existing traditional structure, you have to think about the workflow and the way you’re working with subcontractors and customers.
 Delivery and communications have to work as well, in a new way

-- The test-and-learn approach works for cross-functional teams launching a new campaign or a product.
+The test-and-learn approach works for cross-functional teams launching a new campaign or a product.
 Most suppliers have already launched digital pilots meaning that the expertise or at least the experience, is already there

-As the volume of connected devices grow, the bigger need for digital transformation.
+As the volume of connected devices grows, the bigger need for digital transformation.
 It seems that the only way to keep up with the bandwagon is to join it.
 The number of connected devices is expected to double between 2017 and 2020, therefore a range on products, services and business models is widening.
 So does the need for modern factories and assembly lines.
 The ‘modern’ part of the occasions doesn’t have to end on the software upgrade or the company’s new organisation model.

 There is a wide range of work to be done and this is how it’s relevant to the Automotive sector:

-- Managing the corporation.
+Managing the corporation.
 Introducing modern digital equipment will serve not only as a balancing act for company’s finances but also a trigger for employees to manage their task better.
 It will also allow for building a scalable technology backbone

-- Research and development.
+Research and development.
 Big Data helps with enabling data-driven business models

 Delivery.
 Digitalization of manufacturing and assembling makes the ultimate difference, with the enhancement of forecasting and demand planning.
 Assembling the smooth pipeline for distribution and delivery helps sales.
 Optimizing procurement is also beneficial

-- Sales department.
+Sales department.
 Like we previously stated in an article about additive manufacturing in the automotive industry, 3D printing and other technologies fuel mass customization options for the end-client.
 That means more work for the sales department.
 Big Data can help with presales, digital marketing with direct reach.
 Thanks to new ways of creative presentation, customer’s experience can be enhanced.
 Like in this case, where Deloitte created a premium solution for customer experience in automotive.
 Another good example is FordPass – a mobile app for controlling and monitoring a car

-- Servicing.
+Servicing.
 Customers want exemplary, highly personalized service and care.
 Time is currency, that’s why managing customer demand is crucial.
 Managing parts is also less challenging

 By introducing new technologies, the margin enhancement (the cost reduction, productivity improvements and efficiency gains) can prove themselves very clear to anyone sitting at a manager’s table.

-How a successful tech enablement could look like?
+How successful tech enablement could look like?

-- By establishing data pools a company can enter the digital revolution and with pulling information across multiple ERPs, it can rearrange processes and adjust standings
+By establishing data pools a company can enter the digital revolution and with pulling information across multiple ERPs, it can rearrange processes and adjust standings

-- With sensors and full-blown, widely understood industrial Internet of Things (IoT), a company can track parts and entire shipments.
+With sensors and full-blown, widely understood industrial Internet of Things (IoT), a company can track parts and entire shipments.
 The approach also gives very precise information about bottlenecks

-- Overall costs of picking packages, sorting, welding and housing parts and equipment can benefit the company on the delivery level
+Overall costs of picking packages, sorting, welding and housing parts and equipment can benefit the company on the delivery level

-- Adoption of Industry 4.0’s technology help enhance productivity in sales, scales e-commerce platforms and channels, boosts transactional sales and deploys analytics to optimize pricing
+Adoption of Industry 4.0’s technology help enhance productivity in sales, scales e-commerce platforms and channels, boosts transactional sales and deploys analytics to optimize pricing

-- Putting in place a scalable cloud infrastructure ensures backup, possibility to share data and processing power
+Putting in place a scalable cloud infrastructure ensures backup, possibility to share data and processing power

 Tech-enabled business models, products and services and R&D processes rely on field-gathered data.
 Here’s where it can come from:

-- Manufacturer can depend on a data-enabled warranty, previously generated by the R&D or Service department
+The manufacturer can depend on a data-enabled warranty, previously generated by the R&D or Service department

-- A car dealer can balance the fuel economy and car performance to fit the need of the individual consumer
+A car dealer can balance the fuel economy and car performance to fit the need of the individual consumer

-- Fleet management can also benefit.
+Fleet management can also benefit.
 By logging and storing car and truck driver’s behaviour, the management can reduce legal costs.
 By route optimization the team can cut cost on fuel.

-Automotive is on a rising tide.
+Digital Transformation for automotive is on a rising tide.
 With tools ready to help conscious leaders to make courageous choices, the whole industry can serve its customers with care and on time.